 - Cut bread in thick slices approx. 1 inch thick.
 Then cut each slice in half.
 Arrange slices of bread in your buttered dish, overlapping as you please.

 - In a large bowl, whisk together eggs, milk, brown sugar, cinnamon, nutmeg and cloves.
-Pour mixture over the bread, making sure to soak ever slice from top to bottom.
+Pour mixture over the bread, making sure to soak every slice from top to bottom.

 - Sprinkle pecans and cranberries throughout the dish, placing some in-between the slices of bread too.